collaborativebioinformatics/Disease_Subtyping_2022/README.md

 The results of the analysis were used to generate drug recommendations based on enzymes involved in those pathways and to find their inhibitors or activators.
 A quantitative molecular score was then generated for those results (Table 1).
 The drug recommendations were then evaluated for clinical tolerance and indications of efficacy, generating a quantitative score from those metrics.
 The absolute number of {colorectal cancer OR colon cancer} AND {drug name} mentions (Google Scholar) were first divided by mentions of the drug name with cancer to determine a 'cancer specificity index'.
 To be clear, we did not necessarily assume that cancer drugs were the only effective 'off-label' therapeutics for colorectal cancer.
 A separate frequency index was calculated by dividing the absolute number of mentions by the frequency of searches on the indexable Internet.
 Additional categorical factors were assigned: whether the drug appeared in any clinical trial, whether the drug was approved, whether the drug was already in use as an adjuvant or chemotherapeutic, and whether there had been an onoging research on the drug.
 These scores were standardized using the scikit.learn package and averaged to create an overall index score.
 Those with a calculable score are shown in Table 1.
 We intend to reverse this process to analyze the potential efficacy of drugs that are 'on-label' and in clinical trials.
 Additionally, we intend to improve these scores by including data about adverse events and by collecting enough data to appropriately weight the components of score when they are averaged.

+**Table 3**: Standardized scores for predicted therapeutic compounds ranked by specificity, evidence support, and approval status.
 | Predicted therapy   | CRC specificity score | Evidence score | Approved |
 |---------------------|----------------------:|---------------:|---------:|
 | Sirolimus           |                 0.523 |          0.855 |      1.0 |